What is it?

 There is no seven-seat option available, but don’t go thinking this makes it impractical.
 The boot is huge, there are clever handles that allow you to fold the rear seats from either the side doors or from the boot itself, and there’s plenty of room in the rear bench.
 Honda has also been clever with the interior packaging – by pushing the front seats outwards, it’s found enough space for decent cupholders.
 Boring, but necessary.

-If you’re really fussy about running costs, then it’s best to avoid the auto gearbox as it adds a hefty 7.2mpg and 26g/km to the fuel economy and emissions.
-But with the manual ‘box, things improve and the CR-V is reasonably eco-friendly.
-Residual values and reliability are strong and with such excellent build quality, trips to a dealer will be rare.
+If you’re really fussy about running costs, then it’s best to avoid the automatic gearbox as it adds a hefty 7.2mpg and 26g/km to the fuel economy and emissions.
+Things improve with the manual, and the CR-V is eco-friendly (impressively, the 1.6 diesel will do 62.8mpg and emit 119g/km).
+Residual values and reliability are strong, the British build quality faultless.